Rimobul/OpenImageEdge/README.md

 # Image Menu

+## Archived

+This repo is archived, as Microsoft created its new Edge based on Chromium, which renders this extension obsolete.

+## Old description

 This simple Microsoft Edge extensions allows to work efficiently with images.
 It adds a couple of popular context menu options.

 ## Implemented features